eclipse-tractusx/managed-identity-wallet/docs/arc42/revocation-service/main.md

 The key stakeholders of the component are:

-- Issuer: Issuer should able to issue revocable credentials and able to revoke issued credentials when there a need
+- Issuer: Issuer should be able to issue revocable credentials and able to revoke issued credentials when there a need

 - Verifier: Verify status of credential(active/revoked) along with signature and expiry date verification